 I’m Kathleen Holt speaking to you from my home in Cimarron, Kansas.
 My maternal grandfather was a quiet man who lived several hours away, so I didn’t know him very well.
 He described himself to us when we were kids: ”T.I.
-Spence, sitting on a fence, trying to make a $ out of $.15.”
+Spence, sitting on a fence, trying to make a d9llar out of 15 cents.”

 I didn’t know much about WWI either, since we rarely made it that far in the history classes of my childhood.